macclab-stevens/LTE_Indoor_Tracking/README.md

 </p>
 <!-- <img width="448" alt="image" src="https://github.com/macclab-stevens/LTE_Indoor_Tracking/blob/main/images/Booker_cropped.png?raw=true">  -->
 <!-- <img width="448" alt="image" src="https://github.com/macclab-stevens/LTE_Indoor_Tracking/blob/main/images/SubjectSleeping.png?raw=true"> -->
-Booker is our 4yr old Sheep-a-doodle.
+Our fabulous subject Booker is my 4yr old Sheep-a-doodle.
 He loves long walks, playing bacon ball, and NAPS!
-Using a dog to collect data is simple enough, because he moves around the apt a lot durring the day but also takes lots of naps.
+Using a dog to collect data is simple enough, because he moves around the apt a lot durring the day but also takes lots of naps and staying in a given location for an extended time(see the plots below).
 Having low movement is key for this sort of experiment.
-We don't expect to be able to track the specific movements, like moving from the bedroom to the living room.
-The goal is to guess where he is napping!
+We don't expect to be able to track specific movements, like moving from the bedroom to the living room.
+The goal instead, is to guess where he is napping!
 This makes for datasets that should be long, and have common KPI data (At least this is the goal anyway!).

 # Training Location Data
-The data collection is done with a quick html locally hosted site.
-This allows the user to click on a given grid and then log the location and time (in ms).
-This makes it fairly painless to gather learning data.
+The data collection is done with a quick python/html locally hosted website.
+This allows the user to click on a given grid which then logs the location and time (in ms).
+This makes it fairly painless to gather learning data throughout the day.

 <img width="400" alt="image"